-- The four major functions of the skeleton: - o shape and support, - o movement, - o protection, - o blood production. - Examples of major bones of the body to highlight these functions. - Relevance to performance and participation in physical activity. - Examples of different types of joints: - o fixed or immovable joints/fibrous joints, - o slightly movable joints/cartilaginous joints, - o freely movable joints/synovial joints. - Describe the components of each type of joint. - Describe the range of movements which includes: - o flexion, extension, rotation, abduction and adduction. - Ligament, cartilage and synovial fluid problems.
+- The four major functions of the skeleton:

+- shape and support,

+- movement,

+- protection,

+- blood production.

+- Examples of major bones of the body to highlight these functions.

+- Relevance to performance and participation in physical activity.

+- Examples of different types of joints:

+- fixed or immovable joints/fibrous joints,

+- slightly movable joints/cartilaginous joints,

+- freely movable joints/synovial joints.

+- Describe the components of each type of joint.

+- Describe the range of movements which includes:

+- flexion, extension, rotation, abduction and adduction.

+- Ligament, cartilage and synovial fluid problems.